wacncontent/CustomizeTool/removeCommentOutput/articles/virtual-machines/virtual-machines-workload-deploy-vnet-config-tables.md

 ## Create a new cross-premises Azure virtual network by using your configuration table settings

-1. Sign in to the [Azure Management Portal](https://manage.windowsazure.cn/).
+1. Sign in to the [Azure Management Portal].
 2. From the taskbar, click **New > Network Services > Virtual Network > Custom Create**.
 3. On the **Virtual Network Details** page:
 	- In **Name**, type the name from Item 1 in Table V.